-- Also, the scene where Sandy Rivers says she needs more of a tan (which is now impossible for her to obtain after becoming a zombie) she immediately responses by quoting what he says during one of his sessions with a dead call girl.
+- Also, the scene where Johnny Frost says she needs more of a tan (which is now impossible for her to obtain after becoming a zombie) she immediately responses by quoting what he says during one of his sessions with a dead call girl.
 The little enraged head tilt she does before that is both hilarious and adorable.
-The rest of her facial reactions, especially when Clive gives her a "I can't believe your right" look also count.
+The rest of her facial reactions, especially when Clive gives her a "I can't believe you're right" look also count.

 Liv: [somewhat horrified] Chivalry is dead.

 - Tess pretending she doesn't speak English and happily trolling Clive in Romanian, remarking on how Americans tend to only speak one language and the kind of comment that is on the American public school system.
 Liv suddenly cuts in, also in Romanian, snarking, "And what are they teaching in Bucharest?
 The Porn Star Experience?"
 Tess is visibly taken aback, while Clive is baffled, asking if it's Russian.
 Tess corrects him.

 - Liv guessing how the culprit crashed Clive's car.Liv: Maybe he was celebrating cowboy style.